fw-ai-external/tau2-bench/recorder/README.md

 # Tau2 Recording and Training Workflow

-This directory contains tools for recording, analyzing, and preparing conversation traces from τ²-bench simulations for SFT/RFT fine-tuning.
+This directory contains tools for recording, analyzing, and preparing conversation traces from τ²-bench simulations for supervised fine-tuning (SFT) and reinforcement fine-tuning (RFT).

+## Study Documentation

+For documentation on the text-based distillation study conducted using this infrastructure:
+- **[Executive Summary](./executive_summary.md)** - Business-focused summary of findings and conclusions
+- **[Technical Methods](./technical_methods.md)** - Detailed audit-ready documentation for reproducibility

 ## Overview: 5-Step Workflow